eltonsantos/beneficiarios-yube/README.md

 ## 💻 Project

 This project was developed for testing in the company **[Yube](https://yube.com.br/)** to be Fullstack, **in May 31, 2021**.
-For the first version, unfortunately many features are not yet available. 🥺
+For the first version, unfortunately many features are not available yet. 🥺

 To access the project **[Beneficiarios-Yube](https://beneficiarios-yube.netlify.app)** enter with email: **admin@yube.com** and password: **123**

 ## 🔖 Layout

-The layout was created from absolute zero using the TailWindCSS framework.
+The layout was created from scratch using the TailWindCSS framework.

 ## 🐾 Next steps